There is only ONE section remaining within Te Whāriki.

-For further information on the sections available please email our Sales Manager, Dene Maddren on dene.maddren@ngaitahu.iwi.nz
+For further information on sections available please email our Sales Manager, Dene Maddren on dene.maddren@ngaitahu.iwi.nz

 Wright, the fifth, and final neighbourhood at Te Whāriki, is named after the first Chancellor of Lincoln University, Sir Allan Wright.
 This neighbourhood features a large playground and the wide green spaces, wetlands, walking and cycling tracks which Te Whāriki is known for.